Arif Naqvi

-Arif Masood Naqvi (born 13 July 1960 in Karachi, Pakistan) is a Pakistani businessman, who was the founder and chief executive of the Dubai-based private equity firm, The Abraaj Group and Aman Foundation.
+Arif Masood Naqvi (born 13 July 1960) is a Pakistani businessman, who was the founder and chief executive of the Dubai-based private equity firm, The Abraaj Group and Aman Foundation.
 The Abraaj Group was founded in 2002 and operated in Africa, Asia, Latin America, Middle East, Turkey and Central Asia, and is currently in liquidation due to accusations of fraud.

 Early life and education

 Naqvi was born in a business family.
 His father was a small plastics manufacturing company owner.
 He completed his early education from Karachi Grammar School and graduated from London School of Economics.

 Career

 Arif Naqvi began his career with Arthur Andersen in London and American Express in Karachi.
 In the early 1990s, he joined the Olayan Group in Saudi Arabia, the Kingdom's largest trading company.
 In 1994 he started an investment firm in Dubai called Cupola with $50,000 of his own savings.
 In 1999, Naqvi purchased Inchcape Middle East, for $102 million, with $4.1 million in equity, making it the MENA region's first leveraged buyout.
 Naqvi then sold off pieces of the company for a total of $173 million.

 In 2002, Naqvi founded Abraaj Capital, and in 2012 the company merged with Aureos Capital to become The Abraaj Group.
 As of March 2018, Arif Naqvi has stepped down as CEO of The Abraaj Group, as the company has become the subject of multiple investigations regarding its fund management practices.

 Naqvi is known as a collector of art and for establishing a collection of Middle Eastern art.
 In 2018, art owned by Naqvi was sold through Christie's for £2 million.